Home Wrongful Death

 Back to Top

-In the State of California, there are certain designated individuals who may be able to bring a wrongful death claim.
+In the state of California, there are certain designated individuals who may be able to bring a wrongful death claim.
 Those individuals include the following:

 • The surviving spouse of the deceased individual